csc-training/csc-env-eff/_hands-on/throughput/gaussian_hq.md

 output/7787/7787.log:246: SCF Done:  E(RB3LYP) =  -235.882771348     A.U. after   10 cycles
 output/11109/11109.log:265: SCF Done:  E(RB3LYP) =  -235.823585171     A.U. after   12 cycles
 ```

+💡 Running a task array using HyperQueue as outlined above is an efficient approach to running many
+similar (non-MPI parallel, independent) tasks.
+The same result can, however, be accomplished even
+more easily by using the [`sbatch-hq` wrapper script](https://docs.csc.fi/apps/hyperqueue/#sbatch-hq),
+which takes care of setting up the HyperQueue batch script for you.
+See more details in Docs CSC.